Anice Kavathekar

 Teaching

-• Pre-Registration Nursing Curriculum.
+• Pre-Registration Nursing curriculum

-• Personal Tutor to children’s nursing cohort.
+• Personal Development Tutor to children’s nursing cohort

-• Education champion for Basildon and Thurrock university hospital.
+• Education champion for Basildon and Thurrock University Hospital

 Qualifications